adscorp100/mdhomecarebuild/src/content/blog/ndis-vs-ndia.md

 This guide will simply explain the difference between **NDIA vs NDIS** (or **NDIS vs NDIA**).
 We'll look at what **NDIS** means and what **NDIA** means.
 We'll explain the job each one does in the **National Disability Insurance Scheme**, make the **difference between NDIS and NDIA** clear, and show how they work together.
 We'll also answer common questions about the **NDIS meaning** and **NDIA meaning** in **Australia**, so you can feel more confident about how this important system works.
 This guide aims to be the clearest explanation available, telling you exactly **what the difference between** the NDIS and NDIA is.

 ## What Does NDIS Stand For?
-Understanding the National Disability Insurance SchemeThe acronym **NDIS** stands for the **National Disability Insurance Scheme**.
+Understanding the National Disability Insurance Scheme

+The acronym **NDIS** stands for the **National Disability Insurance Scheme**.
 It is the Australian Government's big *program* designed to give funding and support to eligible Australians who have a disability that is permanent and significantly affects their life.
 To be eligible, people usually need to be under 65 when they first apply and meet certain rules about where they live and their disability.

 **Purpose and Goals of the NDIS**